amihaylovaa/Pharmacy-billing-system/README.md

 - make a purchase
 - add a new customer, if he/she is not authenticated

-The data for the people(pharmacist and customer), products, city, street etc. is stored in relational database - MySQL.
+The data for the people(pharmacist and customer), products, city, street etc. is stored in relational database management system   - MySQL.